Victoza (liraglutide) is a prescription brand-name medication. It’s approved by the Food and Drug Administration (FDA) for the following uses:

 Here are some other important tips to remember about giving doses of Victoza:

-• Never mix Victoza and insulin in the same injection or inject these drugs in the same spot.
+- Never mix Victoza and insulin in the same injection or inject these drugs in the same spot.
 Victoza and insulin injections can be given in the same body area.
-But don’t give the injections too close together.
+But do not give the injections too close together.
 (For example, you could give both injections into your abdomen, but you should use opposite sides of your abdomen.)

-• Never share Victoza pens with another person, even if the needle is changed.
+- Never share Victoza pens with another person, even if you use a different needle.

-You may also view step-by-step instructions for giving Victoza injections on the manufacturer’s website.
+The drug’s manufacturer also offers step-by-step instructions for giving Victoza injections on its website.

-It’s important that you do not use more Victoza than your doctor advises.
+It’s important that you do not inject more Victoza than your doctor prescribes.
+For some medications, using more than the recommended amount may lead to harmful effects or overdose.

 Symptoms of an overdose